material-motion/material-motion/specifications/runtime/executor.md

       executor.addPlan(plan)
     }

-**Update API**: Executors can implement an update function.
+**Delegated execution API**: An Executor can choose to delegate its work to a platform-native API, like Web Animations or CoreAnimation.

->The Executor may choose not to implement this API.
+> If an Executor does not use delegated execution, it does not have to implement this API.

-The update function will be called many times per second.
-The Executor may use this method to perform time-based calculations.

-The method returns an activity state enumeration.
-This enumeration has two states: active and idle.

-Example pseudo-code:
+The Executor would be responsible for informing the Runtime of two things: when delegated execution will start, and when delegated execution has ended.

+Example pseudo-code if your language does not support anonymous functions:

-    enum ActivityState {
+    protocol DelegatedExecution {
-      .Active
-      .Idle
+      function setDelegatedExecutionCallback(callback)
     }

+    class DelegatedExecutionCallback {
+      function onDelegatedExecutionStart(executor, name)
+      function onDelegatedExecutionEnd(executor, name)
+    }

+Example pseudo-code if your language supports anonymous functions:

-    protocol UpdateExecution {
+    protocol DelegatedExecution {
-      function update() -> ActivityState
+      var onDelegatedExecutionStart(executor, name)
+      var onDelegatedExecutionEnd(executor, name)
     }

 <p style="text-align:center"><tt>/MVP</tt></p>